npujol/tts_histories/README.md

 # tts_histories

-Create TSS from a text or Wattpad stories(default language: Spanish).
+Create TSS from a text or stories from the Wattpad (default language: Spanish)